 Companies that transport dry and liquid commodities utilize the modes of truck, rail, barge, ocean and pipeline.
 Some shippers are fortunate enough to be able to utilize barge, ocean and pipeline that can provide significant cost savings.
 However, most shippers rely on truck, rail, or a combination of the two.
 When comparing the costs of rail vs truck, rail offers significant advantages.
 Multimodal rail and truck shipping allows shippers to take advantage of cost savings even when receivers are not located on rail.
 Optimizing your shipping strategy to maximize the cost savings of rail transit can significantly reduce your logistics spend.
+We’ve updated this blog post in 2024 to help you compare the costs of rail shipping vs truck more easily.

 Comparing Modes of Transportation